AVR-Based Serial Enabled LCDs Hookup Guide

 Note that these all have identical firmware and can accept the same commands.
 However, you must adjust your display characters and cursor position as necessary for each model.
 Also note, there is a jumper on the back of each screen, and this "tells" the firmware how to correctly set the lines and columns for each screen.

-To follow along with this tutorial, you will need the following materials at a minimum.
+For non-qwiic setups, you may need the following materials in this wishlist.
 Depending on what you have, you may not need everything on this list.
 Add it to your cart, read through the guide, and adjust the cart as necessary.

 You may need a soldering iron, solder, and general soldering accessories, and screw driver depending on your setup.